 - Gather all the ingredients.

-- In a large stock pot (I use this 12-QT stockpot), add the water, pork knee bones, onion, garlic, and ginger (DO NOT ADD the pork belly, chicken fat, and Tokyo negi yet).
+- To a large stock pot (I use this 12-QT stockpot), add 12 QT water, 1⅓ lbs pork leg bones, ½ onion (skin on, root trimmed off), 5 cloves garlic (skin on), and 1 knob ginger (skin on, sliced).
+(DO NOT ADD the pork belly, chicken fat, and Tokyo negi yet.)
 Note: Here, since my pot size is 12 QT, I only added 10 QT or 10 L of water as I need some space for other ingredients.
 I’ll add the remaining 2 QT later on as soon as there is more space.
 If your pot is bigger than mine, you can add the full amount.

 - Turn on the heat to high and bring it to a boil.
 It takes 20–30 minutes for my stock to boil.
 You do not need to cover the pot with a lid.